Mandaia/Daiana/README.md

 # Daiana

-The code and SS for the mobile app are in a word because i recently changed my laptop and somehow lost the application on the old one that doesn't work anymore.
+The code and SS for the mobile app are in a word document because I recently changed my laptop and somehow lost the application on the old one that doesn't work anymore.
 I found this word for the app in an e-mail to a prof.
-Thank you for understanding.

 The website is a little project from the first semester. (not much but honest work)